joemoose/psiops/docs/combat.md

 | Sniper Rifle | impossible | disadvantage | – | disadvantage |
 | Thrown | – | – | impossible | impossible |

+The following modifiers also apply to attacks.

+- **Aiming**: You may use one *action* to aim, and subsequent attacks against the same target gain *advantage*.
+- **Prone**: Attacks from a prone position gain *advantage*, whereas attacks against a prone target incur *disadvantage*.

 ## Dealing Damage

 When your character makes an *action roll* to attack an opponent, they deal damage as follows: